Apollo Ghost Review

 The Ghost’s handlebars have everything you’re going to need for a satisfying ride.

 With two ergonomically shaped, flat-palm grips on either side, they’re designed for maximum comfort.
-Both are partially covered in texturized rubber to prevent slipping, and their flared ends mold to your hands for an easier grip.
+Both are partially covered in texturized rubber to prevent slipping, and their flared ends mould to your hands for an easier grip.

 But that’s not all.
 The Ghost’s handlebars have been designed for maximum functionality even when you’re not using the scooter.
 How?
-They’re fully foldable and can be unscrewed from the center to fold along the stem, making the scooter more compact and portable overall.
+They’re fully foldable and can be unscrewed from the centre to fold along the stem, making the scooter more compact and portable overall.

 There's always a risk that foldable handlebars will compromise ride quality as a result of becoming loose and wobbling while riding.
 However, Apollo has made sure this isn’t an issue, fitting the Ghost with a central coupler that is stiff and secure.

 The Ghost’s handlebars aren’t filled with flashy gadgets, instead featuring the necessary elements to manage your ride, although there is space to add extra accessories if you want to.
 On the right side, you’ll find the scooter’s QS-S4 display which allows you to monitor your speed, trip, battery, and riding mode.
-You can also access the scooter’s P-settings here, giving you the option to configure various scooter features such as regenerative braking strength and throttle power.
+You can also access the scooter’s P-settings, giving you the option to configure various scooter features such as regenerative braking strength and throttle power.

 As standard, QS-S4 display comes with a trigger throttle attached.
 Although this is a fairly intuitive setup, this type of throttle can be uncomfortable on long rides as you’ll need to have your index finger extended in what can become a bit of an awkward position.
 Thumb throttles, like on the Apollo Phantom, are more comfortable.